bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

 The homework is posted [here](homework1.md)

-## Recommended Reading
+## Additional recommended Reading

-1. [The Unix Shell](https://swcarpentry.github.io/shell-novice/) from Software Carpentry Foundation
+[The Unix Shell](https://swcarpentry.github.io/shell-novice/) from Software Carpentry Foundation
-2. [The Philosophy of UNIX Tools](unix-philosophy.md) - some motivation for command line work
+[The Philosophy of UNIX Tools](unix-philosophy.md) - some motivation for command line work
-3. [Perl and Unix for Bioinformaticians](http://www.cbs.dtu.dk/courses/27619/) course from DTU (initial inspiration for this exercise)